nextcloud/spreed/docs/api-v1.md

 * Response:
     - Header:
         + `200 OK`
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant

 ## Chat

-### Receive chat messages of a room
+### Receive chat messages of a conversation

 * Method: `GET`
 * Endpoint: `/chat/{token}`